gvialetto/imap-checker/README.md

 How to use
 ----------

-Kill spam in your inbox (unread mail only, useful mainly in crontab)
+Kill spam in your inbox (unread mail only, useful mainly in crontab - yes i know it's not good at all for security, but this is made to run on your own laptop/pc, so...)

      $ imap-checker -s <server> -u <user> -w <password> --ssl